Easter Camping: 30 of the Best Things to Do on Easter Weekend in the UK 2021

 1. Attend a festival

 From food to art and music to sport, the UK hosts some of the world’s best festivals.
 Listen to your favourite bands at a music festival or try some delicious food at a food festival.
-Before pitching your unit at an event, take a look at our guide to festival camping.
+Before pitching your tent at an event, take a look at our guide to festival camping.

 3. Bluebell walk